google/xls/docs_src/build_system.md

 ### `check_sha256sum_test`

-A test rule that executes the sha256sum on a source file and validates the result with a user-defined golden result.
+A test rule that executes the sha256sum on a source file and validates the result with a user-defined checksum.

+### `check_sha256sum_frozen`

+This rule ensure that the contents of a file does not change by verifying that it matches a given checksum.
+This build rule produces a frozen file when the sha256sum checksum of a source file matches a user-defined checksum.

 ## Macros